webscreens/screen-enumeration/EXPLAINER.md

 corresponding `window.screens` API.
 The `window` object currently contains a sprawling mishmash of unrelated APIs, however, so tacking on additional weight may contribute to the disorganization.
-In order to support the API in service workers, `WorkerGlobalScope` would additionally need to implement the API, so we'd likely add the API to the `WindowOrWorkerGlobalScope` mixin, which is exposed on both `Window` and `WorkerGlobalScope` objects.
+In order to support the API in service workers, we'd define the API in the `WindowOrWorkerGlobalScope` mixin, which is implemented by both the `Window` and `WorkerGlobalScope` interfaces.

 1. The `navigator` object nested beneath the global scope is an alternative that would tuck the API into a less chaotic wing of the global scope.
 In order to